 - 1. Tap Devices.
-Tap the logger to connect to it.
+Tap the logger tile to connect to the logger.

-- 2. Tap (if applicable) and then .
+- 2. Tap Lock Logger.

 - 3. Type a password and then tap Set.

-Only the device used to set the password can then connect to the logger without entering a password; all other devices will be required to enter the password.
-For example, if you set the password for the logger with your tablet and then try to connect to the logger later with your phone, you will be required to enter the password on the phone but not with your tablet.
-Similarly, if anyone else attempts to connect to the logger with a different device, then they would also be required to enter the password.
-To reset a password, press the reset button on the logger located between the two batteries in the top end as shown below or connect to the logger and tap (if applicable), then and tap Reset.
+Only the device used to set the password can then connect to the logger without requiring a password; all other devices are required to enter the password.
+For example, if you set the password for the logger with your tablet and then try to connect to the logger later with your phone, you must enter the password on the phone but not with your tablet.
+Similarly, if others attempt to connect to the logger with different devices, they are also required to enter the password.
+To reset a password, press the button on the logger or connect to the logger and tap Manage Password and tap Reset.